Darondeau-Pragacz formulas in complex cobordism: Introduction

-Having prepared these two notions, we are able to establish the Gysin formulas for full flag bundles along the same lines as in \cite{Darondeau-Pragacz2017}.
-In order to derive the formulas for general partial flag bundles from those of full flag bundles, we make use of the same idea as described in Damon \cite[\S 2]{Damon1973}.
+To accomplish our first purpose, we need to formulate the following two items: \begin{itemize} \item Segre classes of a complex vector bundle in complex cobordism, \item Gysin formula for a projective bundle in complex cobordism. \end{itemize} Recently Hudson--Matsumura \cite{Hudson-Matsumura2019} introduced the Segre classes of a complex vector bundle in the {\it algebraic cobordism theory}, and their definition applies to the complex cobordism theory as well (see \S \ref{subsubsec:SegreClasses(ComplexCobordism)}).
+As for the latter, Quillen \cite{Quillen1969} described the Gysin homomorphism of a projective bundle using the {\it residue symbol} (see \S \ref{subsubsec:FundamentalGysinFormulaProjectiveBundle(ComplexCobordism)}).
+Having prepared these two notions, we can establish the Gysin formulas for full flag bundles along the same lines as in \cite{Darondeau-Pragacz2017}.
+To derive the formulas for general partial flag bundles from those of full flag bundles, we utilize the same idea as described in Damon \cite{Damon1973}.
 In this process, we noticed that the {\it universal Schur functions} (corresponding to the empty partition) were needed.
-These functions are the complex cobordism analogues of the ordinary Schur polynomials, and are first introduced by Fel'dman \cite[Definition 4.2]{Fel'dman2003} (see also Nakagawa-Naruse \cite[Definition 4.10]{Nakagawa-Naruse2016}).
-Using these functions, we are able to generalize the D-P formulas in the ordinary cohomology theory to the complex cobordism theory.
+These functions are the complex cobordism analogues of the ordinary Schur polynomials, and were first introduced by Fel'dman \cite{Fel'dman2003} (see also Nakagawa--Naruse \cite{Nakagawa-Naruse2016}).
+Using these functions, we can generalize the D--P formulas in the ordinary cohomology theory to the complex cobordism theory.
 Our main results are Theorems \ref{thm:TypeAD-PFormula(ComplexCobordism)}, \ref{thm:TypeCD-PFormula(ComplexCobordism)}, and \ref{thm:TypeBDD-PFormula(ComplexCobordism)}.
 Furthermore, it turned out that most of the results established in \cite{Darondeau-Pragacz2017} can be generalized to the complex cobordism setting.
-Especially, the {\it quadratic Schur functions} introduced in \cite[\S 4.2]{Darondeau-Pragacz2017}, which are the ``type $BCD$ analogues'' of the ordinary Schur functions, can be generalized to the {\it universal quadratic Schur functions} (see Definition \ref{defn:DefinitionUQSF}).
-We shall give a certain Gysin formula (Proposition \ref{prop:GeneralizationPragacz-RatajskiFormula(ComplexCobordism)}), the generating function for the universal quadratic Schur functions (Theorem \ref{thm:GFUQSF}) as applications of our Gysin formulas in complex cobordism.
-For further applications of Gysin formulas in complex cobordism, readers are referred to a companion paper \cite{Nakagawa-Naruse(GFUHLPQF)}.
+In fact, a characterization of the quadratic Schur functions via Gysin formulas immediately leads to the definition of the {\it universal quadratic Schur functions} (see Definition \ref{defn:DefinitionUQSF}).
+Then, as applications of our Gysin formulas in comlex cobordism, we give a certain Gysin formula (Proposition \ref{prop:GeneralizationPragacz-RatajskiFormula(ComplexCobordism)}), which is a complex cobordism analogue of the Pragacz--Ratajski formula \cite{Pragacz-Ratajski1997}.
+The {\it generating function} for the universal quadratic Schur functions is also obtained (Theorem \ref{thm:GFUQSF}), which immediately yields a determinantal formula for the $K$-theoretic quadratic Schur functions under the specialization (Theorem \ref{thm:DeterminantalFormulaKQSF}).\footnote{ For further applications of Gysin formulas in complex cobordism and techniques of generating functions, readers are referred to a companion paper \cite{Nakagawa-Naruse(GFUHLPQF)}. }